Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
-- The shape an instantiation takes within an organisation or across a network depends upon the wholeness of individual participants and the frameworks in which they are embedded.
+- The shape a network or organisation takes depends upon the wholeness of individual participants and the frameworks in which they are embedded.
+- Any initial choice of framework impacts all future decisions and so we should be mindful of unintendend consequences.
 - The purpose of a Governace circle is thus to determine and implement processes and frameworks in accordance with the scope of the networks values.
-- Any initial choice of framework impacts all other  and so we should be mindful of unintendend consequences.
-The frist objective is to thus choose the most open

 ## How
 - Articulating values and ethics at the individual and collective levels